 By 1927, the Hall was showing serious wear and tear from all this activity, having not been updated since its last fixing in 1916.
 Vaudeville and traveling theater circuits were dying out, as American audiences gravitated to their own radios in their homes and to the much more exciting movie houses cropping up all over the United States.
 In 1927 a new movie theater also opened in the same neighborhood as Hubbard Hall and eliminated any remaining audiences for the few struggling vaudeville and theater troupes traveling through Upstate New York that year.
 While the storefronts on the ground floor remained active as dry goods and village store businesses, the upstairs Hall sat dark for 50 years, protected in some ways from poor renovations or repurposing because of a lack of interest.
 Finally in 1977, a group of like-minded community members became aware of the Hall’s owner’s willingness to perhaps sell the property for the price of $25,000.
 Rallying the Cambridge community to raise most of this money from small donations, the Founders formed a nonprofit, Hubbard Hall Projects, Inc., and got to work restoring and activating Hubbard Hall once again, starting with a small café and coffee house in the basement, suitably named “Under the Bell Tower.”

+Today Hubbard Hall is a thriving arts center dedicated to cultivating, sustaining and promoting the cultural life of our rural community in Washington County, NY and throughout the Capital Region.
 We gather people from all walks of life to create, learn, and grow together, while developing, producing, and presenting world-class art and artists.
 We do this in order to enrich people’s lives – and the life of our community.
 We are an arts incubator, a training ground for artists of all ages and backgrounds, a magnet for artistic activity, a safe haven for risk-taking, an economic driver for our region, and the beating heart of our community.
 We are also committed to restoring and preserving Hubbard Hall and all of the buildings on our campus as community cultural assets.